 The Archaeometry Laboratory is housed within the University of Missouri Research Reactor (MURR).
 MURR is a multi-disciplinary research and education center operated by the University of Missouri (MU) and is located in Columbia, Missouri.
 The Research Reactor provides MU with opportunities for research and graduate education in neutron-related sciences and engineering that are unmatched by any other university.
 The central focus of this research is the 10 MW light-water-moderated reactor—the highest-powered university research reactor in the North America.
 The reactor has a 150+ hour per week (90% of available time) operating schedule, the best operating schedule for any research reactor in the world.

 In 2000, the Archaeometry Laboratory began adding other analytical capabilities to enhance its ability to support archaeometric research.
 In 2010, the laboratory acquired a 193 nm Excimer laser ablation system with improved optics for microscopic samples and a Nu Plasma II (Nu Instruments) multicollector ICP-MS for isotopic ratios.
+In 2021, the laboratory acquired a Bruker Bravo™ handheld Raman spectrometer.
 Other equipment includes a lab-based Thermo Quantx-ARL energy-dispersive X-ray fluorescence (ED-XRF) with sample changer and two hand-held portable XRF spectrometers.
 The addition of these complementary techniques has enhanced the capabilities of the laboratory to support a broad range of archaeological research.